 Consortium conducts a standards-based, comprehensive review of the candidate program.
 Evidence considered includes: candidate program documentation (eg: application, self-study report, third party comments); site visit report; and any additional requested, relevant, or otherwise submitted information.
 Click here for the Accreditation Review Process Map.

 The decision for accreditation action is based upon the determination of the sufficiency of a program’s adherence to the Consortium’s standards.

 Consortium accreditation review process consists of six major steps:

 - Applicant submits a Notice of Intent to Apply via the NNPRFTC website (opens communication between the applicant and the NNPRFTC).

 - Applicant conducts self study and submits self study report (within six months of submitting application); NNPRFTC’s Accreditation Committee reviews and accepts self study as complete; balance of the remaining $10,000 accreditation fee must be paid prior to site visit.

-- The site visit lasts 1.5 days; site visitor(s)’s report is reviewed and submitted to NNPRFTC Accreditation Committee.
+- The site visit lasts 1.5 days; site visitor(s)’s report is fact-checked and submitted to NNPRFTC Accreditation Committee.

-- NNPRFTC Accreditation Committee considers relevant documentation and makes a recommendation to the NNPRFTC Board.
+- NNPRFTC Accreditation Committee considers relevant findings and documentation, then makes a recommendation to the NNPRFTC Board.
 Within 45 business days of the site visit, the Board considers the recommendation and renders a decision on the accreditation action.